AryanShourya/baby-cry-analysis/resources/research_papers/README.md

-This folder contains some of the previous research papers on infant cry analysis.
+This folder contains some of the previous research papers on baby cry analysis.